 The American Irish Historical Society (AIHS) is housed in a magnificent Gilded Age townhouse on Fifth Avenue, across from the Metropolitan Museum of Art.
 The society has an active schedule of public art and music events which provide the curious a glimpse into this stunning building.
 We recently took a grand tour of the townhouse as preparation for the next Brownstone 360 from the Metropolis Ensemble, an immersive food and art event to take place this upcoming Monday, was underway.
 Through our visit, we discovered the many secrets of this historic building at 991 Fifth Avenue, part of the Metropolitan Museum Historic District.

-Join us on an insider tour of the New York Historical Society on July 9th and August 4th:
+Join us for our next insider tour of the New York Historical Society on June 22nd:

 1. It’s One of the Least Altered Interiors of the Fifth Avenue Gilded Age Mansions Still Standing